bbtufty/romsearch/docs/configs/config.rst

       filter_dupes: true                # OPTIONAL.
 Whether to filter dupes or not.
 Defaults to true

     romparser:                          # ROMParser specific options
+      use_filename: true                # OPTIONAL.
+Whether to parse properties from filename.
+Defaults to true
       use_dat: true                     # OPTIONAL.
 Whether to parse properties from .dat files.
 Defaults to true
-      use_filename: true                # OPTIONAL.
-Whether to parse properties from filename.
+      use_retool: true                  # OPTIONAL.
+Whether to parse properties from retool files.
 Defaults to true
+      use_ra_hashes: false              # OPTIONAL.
+Whether to parse achievements from RA.
+Defaults to false

     romchooser:                         # ROMChooser specific options
       dry_run: false                    # OPTIONAL.
 Set to true to not make any changes to filesystem.
 Defaults to false